Marshall Goldberg: College career

 At the University of Pittsburgh, under coach Jock Sutherland, he led the Pitt Panthers to back-to-back national championships in 1936 and 1937.
 Goldberg's 1936 team won the 1937 Rose Bowl.
 He finished third in the Heisman Trophy voting in 1937 and was runner-up for the Heisman in 1938.
 He was also an All-American in both 1937 and 1938, first as a halfback and then as a fullback.
 During his Pitt career he amassed 1,957 rushing yards, a school record that stood until 1974 when Tony Dorsett surpassed it.
 Goldberg was part of Pitt's legendary Dream Backfield along with Dick Cassiano, John 'Chick' Chickerneo, & Curly Stebbins.
 Some experts consider Pitt's Dream Backfield superior to the more famous Four Horsemen of Notre Dame.

 Professional career

 Goldberg was drafted in the second round of the 1939 NFL Draft.
-After college Goldberg played in the National Football League for the Chicago Cardinals from 1939 to 1943, interrupted by his service during World War II in the United States Navy, then again from 1946 to 1948.
+After college Goldberg played in the National Football League for the Chicago Cardinals from 1939 to 1943, interrupted by his service during World War II in the United States Navy in a special unit that was a forerunner of the Navy SEALs, in the South Pacific, and again from 1946 to 1948.
 The team won the NFL Championship in 1947, and won their division the following year.
 Goldberg was a four-time NFL All-Pro.

 Goldberg joined the Navy in 1943 and spent two years in the South Pacific rising to the rank of lieutenant.
 He worked in the insurance industry after his football career ended.
 In 1965, he took over a machine parts company, Marshall Goldberg Machine Tools Ltd., of Rosemont, Illinois.